Report to Students and Employees

 Marywood University employs 158 full-time faculty, 3 pro-rata faculty, 194 part-time faculty, 36 full-time administrators, 212 full-time staff and 54 part-time staff.
 (Estimates for Fall 2021).

-All employees and students are issued photo identification cards, which allow the individual access to University facilities and University-sponsored events.
-The identification cards must be surrendered upon request, or upon termination of employment or withdrawal from school.
-Individuals and groups not associated with Marywood University must apply in writing for permission to use University facilities.
+All Employees and students are issued photo identification cards, which allow the individual access to University Facilities and University-Sponsored events.
+The identification cards must be surrendered up request, or upon termination of employment or withdrawal from school.
+Individuals not associated with Marywood University must apply in writing permission to use University Facilities.
 The application must include the specific details of the function.
-All applications are reviewed at an administrative level.
+All applications are reviewed at an administrative level

 The Campus Safety Office at Marywood University is located in the Nazareth Student Center.
-The campus safety staff consists of a Chief, 6 sergeants, 15 full time officers, 1 part time officer, 3 full time desk attendants, 4 part-time attendants, 4 seasonal attendants, and 1 dispatcher.
+The campus safety staff consists of a Chief, 1 Assistant Chief, 5 sergeants, 10 full-time officers, 2 full-time desk attendants, 10 seasonal attendants, and 1 dispatcher.
 All officers patrol the exterior, interior, and campus roadways.

-The Campus Safety officers are certified in CPR, First Aid, and AED use.
-The officers are professionally trained, uniformed Campus Safety officers that do not have arrests powers, and do not carry firearms.
-All criminal arrests, as well as request for emergency services (police, fire, ambulance) must be reported to the Chief of Campus Safety at 570-348-6242 (ext.
-6242 on campus phone system).
+Campus Safety officers are certified in CPR, First Aid, and AED use.
+The officers are professionally trained, uniformed Campus Safety officers that do not have arrest powers, and do not carry firearms.
+All criminal arrests, as well as requests for emergency services (police, fire, and ambulance) must be reported to the Chief of Campus Safety at 570-348-6242 (ext.
+6242 on-campus phone system).
 This phone is monitored twenty-fours a day.
 If necessary, the local police contact State officials.
 No persons are allowed to carry weapons on campus, with the exception of law enforcement officials in the line of duty.